theocld/rke2-vagrant/README.md

 cd rke2-vagrant
 ```
 ## Deploy your kubernetes cluster
 If you want a default 3 nodes cluster ( 1 master 2 workers), you can now run this command to deploy your virtual infrastructure and automatically install kubernetes on it.
-But if you prefer to customize your cluster, follow the next steps before running vagrant up.
+But if you prefer to customize your cluster first, follow the next steps before running vagrant up.

 ```bash
 sudo vagrant up